denverpost/skireport/README.md

 # Ski Report

-Repo for the Denver Post's Ski Report.
+The Denver Post's Ski Report.
 Lots of legacy code, 2007-era.

 ## Developing with the Ski Report